Cluster Munition Ban Policy

-In 2011, a Ministry of Foreign Affairs official claimed, “the last production of cluster munitions in Greece was in 2001.”
-Greece has not formally committed to never produce cluster munitions in future.
+In 2011, a Ministry of Foreign Affairs official claimed that “the last production of cluster munitions in Greece was in 2001.”
+Greece has not formally committed to never produce cluster munitions in the future.

-- GRM-49 155mm artillery projectile with 49 dual-purpose improved conventional munitions (DPICM) submunitions; and
+- GRM-49 155mm artillery projectiles, each containing 49 dual-purpose improved conventional munition (DPICM) submunitions; and

-- 107mm high explosive/improved conventional munition (HE/ICM) GRM-20 mortar projectile containing 20 DPICM.
+- 107mm high explosive/improved conventional munition (HE/ICM) GRM-20 mortar projectiles, each containing 20 DPICM submunitions.

-Greece also imported 203mm DPICM artillery projectiles, M26 cluster munition rockets, and Rockeye bombs from the United States (US).
-US export records show that Greece imported 4,008 CBU-55B cluster bombs between 1970 and 1995.
-In 2011, a Greek official informed the Monitor that Greece possesses 1,286 CBU-55B cluster bombs.
+Greece has also imported 203mm DPICM artillery projectiles, M26 cluster munition rockets, and Rockeye bombs from the United States (US).
+US export records show that Greece also imported 4,008 CBU-55B cluster bombs between 1970 and 1995.
+In 2011, a Greek official told the Monitor that Greece possesses 1,286 CBU-55B cluster bombs.